m328pb/uart/README.md

 ## usage

-Library provides class UART::UART() with following methods:
+Library provides class UART::UART() with following methods.
+To set baud change #define BAUD in uart.h.

-- UART::init() - initialize chip registers for UART communication with default baud rate (9600bps)
+- UART::init() - initialize chip registers for UART communication with default baud rate (9600bps), or other BAUD if defined
-- UART::init(uint32_t baud) - initialize chip registers for UART communication with selected baud rate
 - UART::send(char data) - sends single byte of data
 - UART::send_ln(const char *data) - sends string (MUST be ended with 0), finish
 with new line char.